If so, let the students in our Magnified Giving Student Philanthropy Program know about

 your organization by becoming a Partner in Education with Magnified Giving.

 - First, if you haven't done so already, check to see if you are already registered on our Qualified Non-Profit Organizations page.
 If the information is correct you don't need to re-register.

 - If you ARE NOT on our Qualified list, carefully read and complete the Registration Form below.
-Once received and reviewed by Magnified Giving's Program Director, your information will be processed and posted to the Qualified NPO page.
+Once received and reviewed by Magnified Giving's Director of Programming, your information will be processed and posted to the Qualified NPO page.

 - If you ARE on our Qualified list and need to update your information, we ask you to simply complete the registration form again.
 We will replace the information currently on our Qualified page with your new registration.

 WANT MONEY, YOU SHOULD APPLY FOR A GRANT: In order to receive a grant, you will need to complete a Grant Application.
 This can be done at your convenience, or you can wait for a school to invite you - it is your choice.
 Once we receive your official Grant Application, a copy will be put in our Grant Application database for ALL Magnified Giving students to see.
 Visit www.magnifiedgiving.org/grantapplication when you are ready to complete it.

 As the student participants perform their research, they may choose your organization for their grant of $1000, $2000, or more!
 More importantly, you will be helping us develop the next generation of philanthropists.

 Note: You must be a registered 501(c)(3) organization located in the Cincinnati, Dayton, Springfield, East Clinton, Lima, Perry or Cleveland areas of Ohio, northern Kentucky, or Indianapolis, Indiana to qualify for a Magnified Giving grant.